abdurisaq/.dotfiles/README.md

 Installation
 1. Clone the Repository

-bash

 https://github.com/abdurisaq/dotfiles

-cd dotfiles
+2. cd dotfiles

-2. Run the Installation Script
+3. Run the Installation Script

 The install.sh script will download and install Neovim, Zsh, Tmux, and their associated configurations.

-bash

 ./install.sh

-3. Reload your terminal
+4. Reload your terminal

 Once the installation is complete, restart your terminal or source the .zshrc:

-bash

 source ~/.zshrc